shivam-maharshi/clb-hcknr/README.md

 # hckn-resrch
-This is a compilation of a few novel research &amp; innovative projects acoomplished individually and in collaboration with others.
+This is a compilation of a few novel research &amp; innovative projects acomplished individually and in collaboration with others.